Karlthane/fedora-workstation/README.md

 =========

 This role configures a fedora workstation install to have the packages and configuration files I prefer.
 It installs a set of packages both rpm and flatpak.
 It modifies .bash_profile, .tmux.conf, and .vimrc for powerline.
 It adds config file to polkit to enable sudo access through accounts accessed via freeipa.
 It uses dconf to enable and configure gnome nightlight.
+This role also configures fedora to use a yubikey for u2f and gpg.

 Requirements
 ------------